 The Group's subsidiary corporations, Casa Property Development Sdn.
 Bhd., Fantastic Modern Sdn.
 Bhd. and Genius Chamber Sdn.
 Bhd. are regarded as subsidiary corporations as the other shareholders have undertaken to follow instructions from the Group to vote in concert with the Group and majority of the Board of Directors are representatives from the Company.
-Details of the Company's investments in subsidiary corporations and carrying amount are disclosed in Note 18.
+Details of the Company's investments in subsidiary corporations and carrying amount are disclosed in Note 18 to the financial statements.